v-dav/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-# C - Pointers, arrays and strings
+# :mortar_board:C - Pointers, arrays and strings

 At the end of this project, I am expected to be able to  explain to anyone,  **without the help of Google**: